-MFA in writing for children and young adults; author of more than 30 children’s books, including the forthcoming young adult novel Purple Daze; the middle-grade novels Death Mountain and Frozen Stiff; the picture books Spicy Hot Colors/Colores Picantes, Fiesta!
-A Celebration of Latino Cultures, and That’s Not How You Play Soccer, Daddy; and Dashing through the Snow: The Story of the Iditarod, an American Booksellers “Pick of the List.”
+MFA, author of more than 30 children’s books, including the young adult novel Purple Daze; the middle-grade novels Death Mountain and Ice Island; picture books Spicy Hot Colors/Colores Picantes; and Dashing through the Snow: The Story of the Iditarod, an American Booksellers “Pick of the List.”

 Yes, it’s true.
 All of us have been children.
 Writing for young readers is a wonderful way to give meaning to their world.
 No two writers bring the exact same background or style or energy to their creative work.
 What’s important is that we don’t stress over our weakness, but plow ahead doing the best we can.
 Sometimes there is too much emphasis on structure and form early in the writing process which can take the joy out of writing.
 My students are encouraged to have fun.
 To let their imaginations go wild.
 To write fully every time and never hold back.
 To write with the carefree innocence of children before being restrained by rules.